Cars brands and logos that start with K

 Karlmann King Logo

 The world’s most expensive SUV manufacturer, the Chinese brand Karlmann King, was founded in 2017.
 The vehicles produced under its name are assembled in factories in Italy and the USA.
 The company is headquartered in Los Angeles and funded by Beijing-based International Automotive Technologies.
-Its $2 million SUV of the same name that wowed the world is a huge lounge on wheels, complete with armchairs, a coffee machine, a large bar, and a huge plasma.
-It’s a small-batch model that will be made to order for customized changes.
+It’s the $2 million SUV of the same name, which wowed the world, a huge lounge on wheels complete with armchairs, a coffee machine, a large bar, and a large plasma screen.
+It’s a small-batch model made to order for custom changes.

 King Long